 James Luyendyk, a professor of pathobiology in the College of Veterinary Medicine said, “We discovered that fibrinogen accumulates within the remaining liver quickly after surgery and tells platelets to act as first responders, triggering the earliest phase of regeneration, But if fibrinogen or platelets are inhibited, then regeneration is delayed.”

-Scientists studied some samples in patients who underwent liver transplantation; the research team discovered that lower numbers of fibrinogen led to a lower number of platelets in the liver post resection surgery.
+Scientists studied some samples in patients who underwent liver transplantation; the research team discovered that lower numbers of fibrinogen led to a lower number of platelets in the liver after resection surgery.

 “This shows that fibrinogen deposits are extremely important and directly impact regeneration in both mice and humans,” said Luyendyk.